May 31st is International No Tobacco Day. Fight smoking positively

 1. Do you want to quit smoking?

-2. You decide to do this for yourself/herself (choose "yes") or for the sake of someone else, such as family, etc. (select no)?
+2. You decide to do this for yourself (choose “yes”) or for the sake of someone else, for example family, etc. (select no)?

 3. Have you already made attempts to quit smoking?

-4. Have you noticed in which situations you smoke most often?
+4. Have you noticed in what situations you smoke most often?

 5. Do you know why you smoke?

-6. Could you count on the support of family, friends, etc. if you wanted to quit smoking?
+6. Could you count on support from family, friends, etc. if you wanted to quit smoking?

 9. Are you satisfied with your job and lifestyle?